-Students are encouraged to be actively involved in church or parachurch ministry throughout their graduate study program.
-Students choose ministries and churches to suit their ethnic, linguistic, ecclesiastical, and demographic preferences.
+Students are encouraged to be actively involved in church or parachurch ministry throughout their seminary program.
+Students choose ministries and churches in line with their sense of call to ministry.

 Transformative Education Model

 At Bethel Seminary, we're preparing well-rounded ministry leaders using our Transformative Education Model, which ensures all programs and courses incorporate: